Park & Pilgrimage Information

 Online registration begins Sunday, February 14, 2016.

-NOTE: All pilgrimage participants must check in at the On-site Registration Desk at W. L. Mills Conference Center in Gatlinburg, TN to pick up their official 2015 Spring Wildflower Pilgrimage nametag, event schedule, and tickets.
+NOTE TO Pilgrimage Participants: Check in at the Onsite Registration Desk at Mills Conference Center in Gatlinburg, TN to pick up your official 2016 Spring Wildflower Pilgrimage nametag, and event schedule.
 These will not be mailed to you.
 Participants without official nametags will not be… Read More »

 Important Details About the 2016 Pilgrimage